 California Speed Limit Laws

-In certain areas, drivers are required to go a certain speed.
+In certain areas, there are certain speed requirements for driver.
 On the highway, the speed limit is typically 65 mph.
 On main roads, the speed limit is typically 40 mph.
 In school zones or zones where there are children who could be present the speed limit is typically between 15-25 mph.

 Drivers should always be aware of which zones they are in so that they go the proper speed limit and also know what to look out for.